ljubicicrobert/SSIMS/README.md

 Toggle visibility of legend and point list using **F1** key.

-> **Note #7**: Feature tracking will not immediatelly produce stabilized images.
+> **Note #7**: Feature tracking will not immediately produce stabilized images.
 This will be done after the two following steps have been completed.

 ### Selecting features for transformation